leupoldj/psis/README.txt

 i) Simulations
 --------------

 The simulations are presented in different figures in the paper, a script named fig*_script.m is provided to reproduce any figure.
-Note all these scripts call the function epg_rfps.m
+Note all these scripts call the function epg_rfsp.m
-Forther explanation is given in the header of the individual scripts.
+Further explanation is given in the header of the individual scripts.
 (E.g., to reproduce Fig 6, the variable "substance" has to be manually set in the code.)

 ii) Data
 --------------